nathanchara/l1periodogram/README.md

 It is primarily designed for the search of exoplanets in radial velocity data, but can be also used for other purposes.

-The principle of the algorithm is to search for a representation of the input signal as a sum of a small number of sinusoidal components, or a sparse reprentation in frequency.
+The principle of the algorithm is to search for a representation of the input signal as a sum of a small number of sinusoidal components, that is a representation which is sparse in the frequency domain.
-Here small number means small compared to the number of observations.
+Here, "small number" means small compared to the number of observations.

 The code is based on the Basis Pursuit minimization problem (Chen & Donoho 1998).
 In the present code, the Basis Pursuit problem can be solved with